tibbsm/mytab/README.md

 ## Dev

-Use `npm run build` to run the local dev environment.
+Use `npm run dev` to run the local dev environment.